Acker Bilk: Career

 The single was not only a big hit in the United Kingdom, where it stayed on the charts for 55 weeks, helped by Bilk being the subject of the TV show This Is Your Life, but also topped the American charts.
 As a result, Bilk was the second British artist to have a single in the number-one position on the Billboard Hot 100 singles chart.
 (Vera Lynn was the first, with "Auf Wiederseh'n Sweetheart" in 1952.)
 "Stranger on the Shore" sold over one million copies, and was awarded a gold disc.
 At the height of his career, Bilk's public relations workers were known as the "Bilk Marketing Board", a pun on the Milk Marketing Board.

 At the height of his international fame in 1962, he appeared in two theatrical motion pictures.
 It's Trad, Dad! (released in the United States by Columbia Pictures as Ring-a-Ding Rhythm) was a Richard Lester musical combining dixieland and rock-and-roll specialties; "Mr. Acker Bilk" and his band were the best represented, with three songs and a speaking role for Bilk.
 The second picture, Band of Thieves, was a comedy starring "Mr. Acker Bilk" and his group as musicians in prison.
 His music was also heard on the soundtracks to films such as Bitter Harvest (1963), West 11 (1963), and the musical comedy It's All Over Town (1964).
 He also played a cameo role in the latter film.

 Bilk's success tapered off when British rock and roll made its big international impact beginning in 1964 and he shifted direction to the cabaret circuit.
 However, he did record a series of well-regarded albums in the mid-1960s.
-Three of them, including the 1965 collaboration Together, with the Danish jazz pianist and composer Bent Fabric ("The Alley Cat"), were also released successfully in the United States on the Atlantic Records subsidiary Atco.
+Three of them, including the 1965 collaboration Together, with the Danish jazz pianist and composer Bent Fabric ("Alley Cat"), were also released successfully in the United States on the Atlantic Records subsidiary Atco.
 In 1968 the album Blue Acker, produced by Denis Preston and with arrangements by Stan Tracey, illustrated that Bilk remained highly regarded as a musician, even by those (like Tracey) on the "modern jazz" side of things.
 Duncan Heining rates it as "one of the highlights of British jazz of the period".